Polygonal Barn, Lincoln Township

-The Polygonal Barn, Lincoln Township was an historic building located in Lincoln Township in rural Johnson County, Iowa, United States.
+The Polygonal Barn, Lincoln Township was a historic building located in Lincoln Township in rural Johnson County, Iowa, United States.
 It was built in 1880 by George Frank Longerbean.
 The barn was an 8-sided structure and has subsequently been torn down.
 It featured a bell shaped roof of curving hand-laminated beams.
 The building was listed on the National Register of Historic Places in 1986.